-06 Jan Cool office spaces ideas
+06 Jan Cool office space ideas

 Looking for creative office space ideas for your company?
 Or perhaps interested in hiring out a quirky office space for the day?
-Our ultimate guide on cool office space ideas has you covered!
+Our ultimate guide on cool office ideas has you covered!
 From being able to hit the gym in your office to working in communal co-working space areas, discover which ideas are perfect for your business.

-Creative office space ideas
+Creative & Cool office ideas

 Hitting the gym

 What better way to force yourself to work out than having a gym in your office space?
 We all need that extra motivation sometimes – but by having gym access through your office space, simply pack a bag, throw on your kit at lunchtime or after work and hit the gym.
 It’s certainly beats paying for a membership!

 Another cool office idea is to incorporate an outside working area for employees.
 If you are able to hook up an outside Wi-Fi connection, let employees take their meetings, phone calls and laptops outside to get some fresh air.
 Equip your outside area with benches, worktables, shaded areas to avoid sun glare and specified communal areas for employees to take a break.

 As well as your normal working office, it’s always beneficial to have more than one area for employees to choose to work.
 Kitting your office out with communal areas for workers to take their work and laptops and work is a great way to create balance in the office.
 Sometimes, people need more peace and quiet than the office is allowing for – so having these optional communal areas allow employees to get their head down, and escape the four walls once in a while.
 Alternatively, hiring out a coworking office space does this just as well – with the option of being able to network with different people, not being tied down to one office and more, learn more about the benefits of coworking spaces at Grosvenor House now.